 Remove the custard from the heat, strain through a sieve and add the diced butter, mix thoroughly until the butter is completely melted and combined with the custard.

-Cover the hot custard with film so that it touches the creme ("in contact"), cool slightly at room temperature and refrigerate for 1–2 hours.
+Cover the hot custard with film so that it touches the frosting ("in contact"), cool slightly to room temperature and refrigerate for 1–2 hours.

-Preheat the oven to 200ºC.
+Preheat the oven to 200ºC (390°F).
 Divide the dough into 10 equal parts (for 9 crusts + 1 crust for cake decoration) and return them to the refrigerator.

 Roll out each crust to a thickness of about 1-2 mm and prick it with a fork.